apache/hbase-connectors/kafka/README.md

 $ bin/hbase-connectors-daemon.sh start kafkaproxytest -k <kafka.broker> -t <topic to listen to>
 ```

-The messages will be dumped in string format under `logs/`
+The messages will be dumped in string format under `logs/`.

-## TODO:
+## TODO
 1. Some properties passed into the region server are hard-coded.
-2. The avro objects should be generic
+2. The avro objects should be generic.
-3. Allow rules to be refreshed without a restart
+3. Allow rules to be refreshed without a restart.
 4. Get this tested on a secure (TLS & Kerberos) enabled cluster.